CANCELLATION & CAMP POLICIES

 Campers may have an opportunity to access learning tools on the Internet during their week at camp.
 However, with access to computers and people all over the world comes the availability of material that is inappropriate to a youth camp setting.
-While the employees of GEERing Up! will make every possible effort to restrict the access to questionable material, the possibility of intentional or inadvertent access exists.
+While the employees of UBC Geering Up will make every possible effort to restrict the access to questionable material, the possibility of intentional or inadvertent access exists.
 We feel, however, that the advantages gained by using the Internet far outweigh the possibilities that users may obtain material inconsistent with the educational goals of our summer camp.
-Therefore, the following violations of internet use will lead to the disciplinary action of a phone call to the parent/guardian of the camper, and possible removal from GEERing Up! without monetary reimbursement:
+Therefore, the following violations of internet use will lead to the disciplinary action of a phone call to the parent/guardian of the camper, and possible removal from UBC Geering Up without monetary reimbursement:

 - Accessing inappropriate content;

 UBC Geering Up employees will determine what is appropriate versus inappropriate use.

 Peanuts & Nuts